12mondragon/hs-array-iteration-mini-lab/README.md

 ```
 some_numbers =[2,52,19,46,1000]
 ```
-Use `.each` to add ten to each number and then divide it by two.
-Store the new returned result in an array called `numbers_plus_ten_halved`.
+Use `.each` to add ten to each number and then divide it by two and puts this new number to the screen.
-Puts this new array.

 ### Reverse Presidents
  ```